-Collections are developed by librarians by buying or otherwise acquiring materials over a period, based on assessment of the information needs of the library's users.
-In addition to ongoing materials acquisition, library collection development includes:
+Collections are developed by librarians through the planned purchase, or otherwise acquisition, of materials over a period of time.
+Materials are selected based on assessment of the information needs of the Libraries’ users, as well as the currency, relevancy, and quality of the materials.
+In addition to ongoing materials acquisition, collection development includes:

 Librarians and teaching faculty work together to identify and order titles, as faculty recommendations and requests play an essential role in the collection development process.
-Teaching faculty know when they want to take a class in a new direction, when they are going to focus on a new seminal title, or start teaching the works of a new author, etc. It is for this reason that faculty input, recommendations, and requests are so valuable in the collection development process.
-To this end, we have developed an online form, with which faculty can request a specific title, or recommend the purchase of a collected number of works by a specific author.
+Teaching faculty know when they want to take a class in a new direction, when they are going to focus on a new seminal title, start teaching the works of a new author, etc. It is for this reason that faculty input, recommendations, and requests are so valuable in the collection development process.